-I sighed, rolled over, and looked at my phone.
+I sighed, rolled over, and looked at my phone that was lying on the bed beside me.
 7.32 am.

 Doesn’t that boy sleep?

 I rolled back over and covered my eyes with my arm and groaned loudly.